Germany's far-right AfD feels shunned by opponents in the Bundestag | DW | 16.12.2021

 The AfD parliamentarians who refuse to show proof of COVID vaccination or a test must sit on the balcony

-Since the AfD entered the Bundestag in 2017, they have set themselves apart from other parties: They frequently heckle, they don't shy away from loud, personal attacks.
+Since the AfD entered the Bundestag in 2017, they have set themselves apart from other parties: frequent hecklers, they don't shy away from loud, personal attacks.
 Several of them refuse to adhere to COVID regulations, which bars them from entering the plenary chamber and forces them to sit on the balcony during debates.

-Lawmakers from other parties take pains to keep a distance and engage as little as possible.
+Lawmakers from other parties take pains to keep their distance and engage as little as possible.

 In a move that wouldn't sound out of place in the school classroom, the Bundestag voted on Thursday to change the seating order: The neoliberal Free Democrats (FDP) got the go-ahead to move to the center of the plenary by swapping with the CDU/CSU who now find themselves forced to move to the right and sit next to the far-right AfD.